shivammathur/setup-php/README.md

 ```

 **Notes**
-- Please do not cache `vendor` directory using `action/cache` as that will have side-effects.
+- Please do not cache `vendor` directory using `action/cache` as that will have side effects.
 - In the above example, if you support a range of `composer` dependencies and do not commit `composer.lock`, you can use the hash of `composer.json` as the key for your cache.

 ```yaml